-In-depth study of DC and AC circuit concepts.
-Network theorems and mathematical solutions are applied to DC circuits.
-Response of resistors, capacitors, and inductors in both DC and AC circuits is detailed, emphasizing application and frequency response.
-Labs emphasize the use of equipment, data taking and reporting.
-Prereq.-ELEC 101; Pre- or coreq.- MATH 140 and ELEC 121.
+The second in a two-course sequence, this course provides indepth coverage of DC and AC concepts.
+Circuit analysis using network theorems and mathematical solutions in applied to DC circuits.
+The response of resistors, capacitors, and inductors in both DC and AC circuits is detailed, with an emphasis on application and frequency response.
+Lab work emphasizes related hands-on skills such as circuit wiring, use of test equipment, and data taking and reporting.
+Prereq.- ELEC 101; Preor coreq.- MATH 140.
+Offered spring semester only.